suchialex/CINS3002-HW05/instructions.md

 In the function body,
   - First, create an empty list (this list will contain all the employees data)
   - Using the context manager, open the file employees.txt in read mode and store it in a file pointer
+  - (🚩 Use exception handling since file is being opened in read mode)
   - Using this file pointer, start a for loop with a loop variable of your choice (this variable will read each line of the file)
   - Strip off the newline character from the loop variable
-  - Convert the string stored in the loop variable to a list using the delimiter ⏩ 7-20b 🚩 Name this list differently than the empty list above
+  - Convert the string stored in the loop variable to a list using the delimiter ⏩ 7-20b
+  - (🚩 Name this list differently than the empty list above)
   - Now append this list to the empty list you created above
   - Outside the for loop return the list
   - Using list comprehension rewrite the above statements as concisely as possible ⏩ 7-25

 </details>

 ## In main.py